cepem/rovaccine/README.md

 **The initial request returns an HTML instead of a JSON and I get a weird error**

 Probably your config data is wrong.
 Make sure your cookie is valid.

+**How can we contribute ?**
+1. Fork this repo
+2. Create a new branch on your fork
+3. Write your changes
+4. Follow [this guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to open a pull request